aragon/aragon.js/docs/API.md

 - `kernelAddress`: this app's attached kernel address (i.e. organization address)
 - `name`: this app's name, if available

+Each app detail also includes an `icon(size)` function, that allows you to query for the app's icon (if available) based on a preferred size.

 ### installedApps

 Get the list of installed applications on the Kernel (organization) this app is attached to.